Making repeat-sales indexes

 Calculating a repeat-sales index

 With the data in the right form, and potentially problematic transactions gone, we can now make the repeat-sales matrices and calculate a housing price index.
 The strategy is to make a constructor function based on the sales-pair data that can be used to make the repeat-sales matrices.
-These matrices are naturally spare, and the volume of transactions means we’ll benefit for using sparse matrices.
+These matrices are naturally sparse, and the large volume of transactions means we’ll benefit for using sparse matrices.

 matrices <- with(